Chariots of the Gods?: Academic responses

 Von Däniken's book, and much of his subsequent publications such as Gods from Outer Space and The Gold of the Gods, have drawn largely negative receptions from the academic mainstream despite being popular best-sellers.
 Many scientists and historians have rejected his ideas, claiming that the book's conclusions were based on faulty, pseudoscientific evidence, some of which was later demonstrated to be fraudulent or fabricated, and under illogical premises.

 An internationally bestselling book by Clifford Wilson, Crash Go the Chariots, was published in 1972.
 Ronald Story's 1976 book rebutting von Däniken's ideas was titled The Space Gods Revealed.

 Professor Kenneth Feder's response in Frauds, Myths, and Mysteries (2018)

-In 2018, a three-pronged response to the hypothesis was presented by emeritus professor of archaeology at Central Connecticut State University, Kenneth Feder in his book Frauds, Myths, and Mysteries in the chapter "Gods In Fiery Chariots" in response to the book, outlining the three main claims it made with humorous headings within the chapter in response:
+In 2018, a three-pronged response to the hypothesis was presented by Kenneth Feder, emeritus professor of archaeology at Central Connecticut State University, in his book Frauds, Myths, and Mysteries in the chapter "Gods In Fiery Chariots" in response to the book, outlining the three main claims it made with humorous headings within the chapter in response: